Legendary Black Knights: Mysterious Medieval Entities of Neutrality

-During the Middle Ages, Black Knights began to appear in history and, since the 13 th century, a series of legends mentioning the mysterious Black Knights emerged.
+Black Knights began to appear in history during the Middle Ages.
+Since the 13th century, a series of legends mentioning the mysterious Black Knights emerged.
 Although the Black Knights were said to have carried out good deeds and fought to protect cities from unjust rulers and other threats, texts referring to these legends were censored and banned by the Church during the medieval period.
-Nevertheless, the story of the legendary knight Ashor endured over the centuries.
+Nevertheless, the story of the legendary black knight Ashor endured over the centuries.

 Ashor asked the king who he needed to kill and the king gave his order.
 Ashor accepted the task, but said that he would first check the king’s claims that his enemy was an evil oppressor.
 Ashor entered the fortress city of the king’s enemy, and witnessed for himself the cruelty of the ruler; his task to assassinate the king would proceed as planned.

 The black knight had freed the city from its evil king and he had escaped.
-However, with people in pursuit, Ashor understood that he could not tend to his wounds on time and he descended from the horse telling the priest that he would not slow him down and he must continue.
+However, with people in pursuit, Ashor understood that he could not tend to his wounds in time and he descended from the horse, telling the priest that he would not slow him down and he must continue.
 The priest thanked him, gave him his blessing and left as instructed.

 Ashor waited for his end near a tree.
 Soon, as blood left the knight’s body, a demon appeared before him telling the knight that his soul belonged to him and he had come to claim him.
 Before the demon could take Ashor’s soul, an angel also appeared, saying that the knight’s soul belonged to him and that he had come to take it with him to Heaven.
 Apparently, the knight’s good deeds had been just a little more numerous than his bad ones and he had been forgiven.

-Anonymus is the personification of perfect neutrality.
+Anonymous is the personification of perfect neutrality.
 He is neither good, nor evil, he is beyond all divisions.
 Il Separatio spoke and said that the knight had done just as much good as he had done evil.
-Therefore, none of the two sides could claim his soul.
+Therefore, neither the angel nor the demon could claim his soul.
 He belonged to Il Separatio.
-At that moment, both the angel and the demon disappeared and Anonymus turned to the knight.
+At that moment, both the angel and the demon disappeared and Anonymous turned to the knight.

 By Valda Roric